Manage salt use

 Salt impacts the environment

-Salt is used on roads, sidewalks, parking lots, and driveways help make winter driving and walking conditions safer.
-However, the salt doesn’t disappear when the snow and ice melts.
-Salt mixes with water from melting snow or rain and makes its way to our rivers and lakes and over time.
-This harms our environment, wildlife and quality of our drinking water.
+Salt is used on roads, sidewalks, parking lots, and driveways to help make winter driving and walking conditions safer.
+Unfortunately, salt doesn’t disappear when the snow and ice melts.
+Salt mixes with water from rain and melting snow, and makes its way to our rivers and lakes.
+Over time this harms our environment, wildlife, and quality of our drinking water.

 Here are some tips to help manage salt use, stay safe, and protect the environment: